 - Milk powder acts as a stabilizer.
 Adds protein to the ice cream and also absorbs water.
 Milk powder also gives texture and chewiness.

 - To make it light and fluffy, incorporate air into the cream by whipping it.

-Generally home made Ice Creams are custard base.
+1. Ice cream are custard base.
 Either it asks for egg yolks or cornflour.
-Then different flavours are incorporated to the base.
-Egg yolks adds richness to the custard, In turn it gives creamiest and smoothest Ice Cream.
+Then different flavours are incorporated into the base.
+Egg yolks add richness to the custard, In turn, it gives the creamiest and smoothest Ice Cream.
 When you are making Ice Cream at home make sure it has enough fat content in it.
-Never replace full fat milk or cream with it's low fat version.
-In this recipe I have used Coconut Milk with a good fat level.
+Never replace full-fat milk or cream with its low-fat version.

 Mango Ice Cream

 - 2 cups Fresh mango puree (ref note 1)

 - Pour mango puree into a saucepan, add milk powder to it.
 Whisk until there are no lumps.

 - Cook the above mixture on low heat until it reduces to ½ the quantity.
 At the end the puree should be reduced to 1 cup.